linpengcheng/PurefunctionPipelineDataflow/README.md

 #### Concentration and decentralization

+Workshops are decentralized and independent, but each workshop is connected with warehouse to form a system.

 - Concentration: Data Concentration, Global unified scheduling of tasks.
   - Data is centrally managed by the warehouse.
 Data verification and constraints are very convenient, which helps maintain the integrity and correctness of the data